-Alternatively, you can also tie most of your wealth into what you own.
+Cash poor, on the other hand, doesn’t mean you’re broke, but that you can tie most of your wealth into what you own.
 To take an extreme example, Jeff Bezos is one of the wealthiest people in the world.
 His net worth has been valued at over $150 billion!
 According to the Bloomberg Billionaires Index, approximately $4.48 billion of his fortune is in cash.
 That seems like more than enough to dive into, Scrooge McDuck-style, but it’s clear that the vast majority of Bezos’ wealth is tied into properties and assets through his companies.

 For a more realistic example, an asset-rich family could be a family with a nice home, a vacation rental property, and a sizable stock portfolio.
 A meaningful chunk of their net worth is represented in things they own.